Critique of work

-Critique of work or critique of labour is the critique of, and wish to abolish, work as such, and to critique what the critics of works deem wage slavery.
+Critique of work or critique of labour is the critique of, or wish to abolish, work as such, and to critique what the critics of works deem wage slavery.

 Critique of work can be existential, and focus on how labour can be and/or feel meaningless, and stands in the way for self-realisation.
-But the critique of work can also highlight how excessive work may harm the productivity of society, or society itself.
-The critique of work can also take on a more utilitarian character in which work simply stands in the way for human happiness as well as health.
+But the critique of work can also highlight how excessive work may cause harm to nature, the productivity of society, and/or society itself.
+The critique of work can also take on a more utilitarian character, in which work simply stands in the way for human happiness as well as health.

 History

 Many thinkers have critiqued and wished for the abolishment of labour as early as in Ancient Greece.
 An example of an opposing view is the anonymously published treatise titled Essay on Trade and Commerce published in 1770 which claimed that to break the spirit of idleness and independence of the English people, ideal "work-houses" should imprison the poor.
 These houses were to function as "houses of terror, where they should work fourteen hours a day in such fashion that when meal time was deducted there should remain twelve hours of work full and complete."

-Views like these propagated for in the following decades by e.g. Malthus, which led up to the Poor Law Amendment Act of 1834.
+Views like these propagated for in the following decades by e.g. Malthus, which led up to the Poor Law Amendment Act 1834.

 The battle of shortening the working hours to ten hours was ongoing between around the 1840s until about 1900.
-However establishing the eight hour working day went significantly faster, and these short-hour social movements aligned against labour, managed to get rid of two working hours between the mid-1880s to 1919.
-During this epoch reformers argued that mechanization was not only supposed to provide material goods, but to free workers from "slavery" and introduce them to the "duty" to enjoy life.
+However, establishing the eight-hour working day went significantly faster, and these short-hour social movements aligned against labour, managed to get rid of two working hours between the mid-1880s to 1919.
+During this epoch, reformers argued that mechanization was not only supposed to provide material goods, but to free workers from "slavery" and introduce them to the "duty" to enjoy life.

 While the productive capacity rose enormously with industrialization, people were made busier, while one might have expected the opposite to occur.
 This was at least the expectation among many intellectuals such as Paul Lafargue.
 The liberal John Stuart Mill also predicted that society would come to a stage where growth would end when mechanization would meet all real needs.
 Lafargue argued that the obsession society seemed to have with labour paradoxically harmed the productivity, which society had as one of its primary justifications for not working as little as possible.

-During 2021, the anti-work movement has experienced rapid growth online, especially on the subreddit r/antiwork which uses the slogan "Unemployment for all, not just the rich!".
-As of July 2022, the subreddit has 2 million members, and has aided workers in the 2021 Kellogg's strike.